ArtNKids

 Before creating the logo, I carefully considered the product name.
 After much thought, I chose “ARTNKIDS” for the online art lessons service.
 Below are the sketches that reflect my naming process and ideas.

-1. Ensure all content was clear and easy for users to understand.
+1. Assess Clarity: Confirm that all content and product offerings were easy for users to understand.

-2. Identify any usability issues or problems with the product.
+2. Identify Issues: Pinpoint any usability barriers or friction points within the product flows.

 Revised design for App (See the arrows and alphabets in the pictures below)